-Enter your contributions to a CHET account(s).
-The modification cannot exceed the maximum allowable contribution.
+Enter your CHET contributions, the modification cannot exceed the maximum allowable contribution.
 The maximum CHET contribution that may be subtracted is the lesser of: (1) the amount of contributions to all CHET accounts during the taxable year; or (2)(A) \$5,000 for each individual taxpayer (including individuals whose filing status on their Connecticut income tax return is single, head of household, married filing separately), or (B) \$10,000 for individuals whose filing status on their Connecticut income tax return is married filing jointly or qualifying surviving spouse.